ajboni/jack-audio-tools/README.md

 ## Author

-This software is written by *Christopher Arndt*.
+This software was originally written by *Christopher Arndt*.
+Modifications done by *Alexis Boni*

 [carla]: https://kx.studio/Applications:Carla